mehulagg/gitlab/doc/development/cicd/templates.md

 ### Further reading

-There is an [open issue](https://gitlab.com/gitlab-org/gitlab/-/issues/17716) about introducing versioning concepts in GitLab CI Templates.
+There is an [open issue](https://gitlab.com/gitlab-org/gitlab/-/issues/17716) about introducing versioning concepts in GitLab CI/CD Templates.
 You can check that issue to follow the progress.

 ## Testing